eHalbert/SimShip/README.md

 # Compilation

-- Only the important files are provided.
+- Only c++ files and shaders are provided with some resource files.
 Compilation needs the installation of several librairies.
-See the file Libraries.txt.

 # License